01 Jul Yaeger vs Becker CPA Review

 Yaeger offers 1 on 1 instruction without charging extra, a tremendous offering considering the lack of an extra charge for such service.
 Once again, this highlights the value that Yaeger provides, as it goes above and beyond.

-Yaeger is a great option for someone who doesn’t want to spend an arm and a leg on their CPA review course.
-Becker is positioned as an industry leader in the “upper tier” of courses, but you are better off going for Roger CPA Review or Wiley CPAexcel if you’re going to break out the larger checkbook before studying.
+Alternatively, Yaeger is a great option for someone who doesn’t want to spend an arm and a leg on their CPA review course and it’s being bankrolled by a firm.
+Becker is positioned as an industry leader in the “upper tier” of courses, but you are better off with Yaeger if you’re concerned about breaking the bank and don’t care as much about the course’s reputation.